There are many wonderful opportunities to connect with Global Ministries at General Assembly!

 Death and Resurrection in Latin America and the Caribbean: an approach to environmental, social and human rights issues in the Region

-The workshop will address the issue of violence in the region and its manifestations through politics, indigenous cultures, and the environment as it is experienced from the communities and organizations represented by the resource persons at the workshop.
-Dictatorship in Argentina, civil war in Guatemala, and the passing of Hurricane María in Puerto Rico will be the key moments in recent history covered by the workshop.
-This will create a comprehensive look into the discussion of the theme, and also examine how Partners are dealing with those challenges, bringing the light of hope and resurrection into their respective countries.
+The workshop will address the issue of violence in the continent and its manifestations through politics, indigenous cultures, and the environment as it is experienced from the communities and organizations represented by the resource persons at the workshop.
+The civil war in Guatemala, migration throughout Mexico and Central America, and the passing of Hurricane María in Puerto Rico will be the key moments in recent history, covered by the workshop.
+That will bring a comprehensive look into the discussion of the theme, bringing the harmful effects to the social fabric of the continent, but also how our Partners are dealing with those challenges, bringing the light of hope and resurrection into their respective countries.

 1:30 - 2:50 PM